DonMVB/aws/AWS_Assoc_SAA_C02.md

 - During a failover, the recovered former primary becomes the new secondary and the promoted secondary becomes primary.
 Once the original DB is recovered, there will be a sync process kicked off where the two DBs mirror each other once to sync up on the new data that the failed former primary might have missed out on.
 - You can force a failover for a Multi-AZ setup by rebooting the primary instance
 - With a Multi-AZ RDS configuration, backups are taken from the standby.
+- The SLA for RDS Multi-AZ is 99.95% (see https://aws.amazon.com/rds/sla/) (PPT).

 ### 1.16.4.
 RDS Read Replicas: